Running Sanic

 --noisy-exceptions Output stack traces for all exceptions

---no-noisy-exceptions No output stack traces for all exceptions
+No output stack traces for all exceptions

-# As a module
+As a module#

-It can also be called directly as a module.
+Sanic applications can also be called directly as a module.

 python -m sanic server.app --host=0.0.0.0 --port=1337 --workers=4